 - You can build equity

 - Enjoy certain tax deductions that renters don’t have access to

-- Take control of your living environment for you and your family.
+- Take control of your living environment for yourself and your family.

-Some of the wealthiest American’s in the country made their wealth by owning property.
-The long-lasting benefits of homeownership is clear and it can dramatically change the financial outlook for you and your family.
+Some of the wealthiest Americans in the country made their wealth by owning property.
+The long-lasting benefits of homeownership are clear, and it can dramatically change the financial outlook for you and your family.